These peanut butter blondies are soft and gooey, and filled with plenty of chocolate chips! They have no flour in them and need just five ingredients.

-- For cakier blondies, reduce the maple syrup by 2 tablespoons.
+- For cakier blondies, reduce the maple syrup by two tablespoons.

-- To store: Blondies should be stored in the refrigerator, in a sealable container.
+To store: Leftovers should be stored in the refrigerator in a sealed container.
 Blondies will keep for up to 2 weeks.

-- To freeze: Place blondies in a ziplock bag and store in the freezer for up to 6 months.
+To freeze: Place blondies in a ziplock bag and store them in the freezer for up to 6 months.
 Thaw the blondies overnight in the refrigerator before eating them.